burrito-elixir/burrito/README.md

 (See the [Mix Release Config Options](#mix-release-config-options) for additional options)

 3. To build a release for all the targets defined in your `mix.exs` file: `MIX_ENV=prod mix release`
-4. You can also do one-shot builds by setting the `BURRITO_TARGET` environment variable to a target's alias (ex. `BURRITO_TARGET=macos` would only build the `macos` target we defined above.)
+4. You can also build a single target by setting the `BURRITO_TARGET` environment variable to the alias for that target (e.g. Setting `BURRITO_TARGET=macos` builds only the `macos` target defined above.)

 NOTE: In order to speed up iteration times during development, if the Mix environment is not set to `prod`, the binary will always extract its payload, even if that version of the application has already been unpacked on the target machine.